Overview

 Upload a New Rate Schedule

-New eRates can be added to the library by users with the Rates Library Maintainer permission.
-Selecting the "Choose File" button in the "Upload Another Rate Schedule" section will allow you so select an eModule from your computer to upload into the system.
+New electronic rate schedules can also be added to the library by users with the Rates Library Maintainer permission.
+This can be done by selecting the "Upload eModule" button, which will allow a user to select an eModule from their computer to upload into the Rate Schedule Library.

-The party name and role selections determine which rate schedules will display when the "Search Library" button is selected while editing the "Rate Schedule" workstream of a Docs agreement.
+The party name and role selections determine which rate schedules will display when the "Search Library" button is selected while editing the "Rate Schedule" workstream of a Docs give-up agreement.

 Rate Schedule Validation Errors

-- Uploaded file is not in the correct file format: the file cannot be read because it is not in the correct eModule format.
-If you hid columns in the eModule, or the file you are trying to upload is not a macro enabled Excel file you will receive this error
+- Uploaded file is not in the correct file format: The file cannot be read because it is not in the correct eModule format.
+If you hid columns in the eModule, or the file you are trying to upload is not a macro enabled Excel file you will receive this error.

-- Invalid product information: the product does not exist in Docs product reference data: some part of the product information (region, exchange, product group, product name, product type) does not appear as an active product in reference data
+- Invalid product information: The product does not exist in Docs product reference data: some part of the product information (region, exchange, product group, product name, product type) does not appear as an active product in reference data.

-- Invalid spread type: the selected spread type is not part of Docs reference data
+- Invalid spread type: The selected spread type is not part of Docs reference data.

-- Invalid trade type: the selected trade type is not part of Docs reference data
+- Invalid trade type: The selected trade type is not part of Docs reference data.

-- Invalid or missing rate type: no rate type has been selected, or the selected rate type is not part of Docs reference data
+- Invalid or missing rate type: No rate type has been selected, or the selected rate type is not part of Docs reference data.

-- Invalid currency information: no currency has been selected, or if the selected currency does not exist in reference data
+- Invalid currency information: No currency has been selected, or if the selected currency does not exist in reference data

-- Missing default execution method: no execution method has been designated as the default
+- Missing default execution method: No execution method has been designated as the default.

-- Multiple default execution methods for the same product: the same product has multiple execution methods selected as default
+- Multiple default execution methods for the same product: The same product has multiple execution methods selected as default.

-- Invalid band rate setup: a banded rate has been set up incorrectly
+- Invalid band rate setup: A banded rate has been set up incorrectly.

-- Invalid volume discount rate setup: a volume discount rate has been set up incorrectly
+- Invalid volume discount rate setup: A volume discount rate has been set up incorrectly.

-- Invalid/missing min/max information: the min/max information is incomplete, or invalid
+- Invalid/missing min/max information: The min/max information is incomplete, or invalid.

-- Invalid/missing add on information: the add on information is incomplete, or invalid
+- Invalid/missing add on information: The add on information is incomplete, or invalid.

 Comments